awilliams219/PiLed/README.md

 world.
 Make sure to fork the process when you start it since the daemon doesn't currently self-fork.
 (Hint: you can do this in your rc.local by adding `python3 /opt/piled/ &` to the bottom of the file.
 Obvs, adjust the path to wherever you put PiLed when you cloned it.)
-4. The PiLed daemon defaults to listening on port 4242.
-If you need to change this, you can do so at the top of \_\_main\_\_.py.
-Just sub in whatever port you want to use instead.
-5. Either reboot or start the daemon manually by running `python3 /opt/piled/ &` (adjust path as needed).
+4. Either reboot or start the daemon manually by running `python3 /opt/piled/ &` (adjust path as needed).

 ### Hardware and Wiring